 There’s an order to disconnecting the cables, too.
 Remove the black, negative clamps and do not let them touch while the other cables are attached to the car.
 Next remove the red, positive clamps.
 Do not let the red and black cables touch.
 You can now close the hoods and stow your jumper cables.
 Once your car is running, take it to a local repair shop and to have the battery fully charged and tested.

-It’s easy to learn how jumping a car battery works.
+See, it’s easy to learn how to jump a car battery.
 With a set of jumper cables and the help of someone with a running car, you can do the job yourself in no time.

 Do you have an interesting story about a time you needed a jump-start?
 Share it with us in the comments below.